 In this example, Sample 2 is more successful than Sample 1 with a 99% confidence level.
 But just how much better is it?
 The simple way to perform this would be to compare the 10% conversion rate of Sample 1 to the 40% conversion rate of Sample 2.
 That comparison would yield a 400% difference.
 But that only tells us how the two samples performed during the test, it doesn’t help us determine what we can expect for future performance.
 Notice the confidence intervals and how wide they are.
 Based on the intervals, we could expect Sample 1 to perform between 5.5% and 17.7% and Sample 2 to perform between 30.9% and 49.8%, 99% of the time.
 Comparing 17.7% to 30.9% and 5.5% to 49.8% we can predict that Sample 2’s performance to be between 175% and 905% of Sample 1’s performance.
 That’s a very large gap so to make the intervals tighter and more accurate we can run tests longer and collect more samples.

 What does statistical power mean, and does it really matter?

-Statistical Power is the measure that the results of a given experiment are representative of true results and not just luck, assume a difference exists.
-Basically, it is one of the measures one need to look at for repeatable and reliable results based on results and sample set from an experiment.
+Statistical Power is the measure that the results of a given experiment are representative of true results and not just luck, assuming a difference exists.
+Basically, it is one of the measures one needs to look at for repeatable and reliable results based on results and sample set from an experiment.
 So yes, it matters.